Auto Accident Injury Treatment Clinic in Allen and Plano TX

-If you have been in a car accident and need professional medical attention, then we encourage you to come American Pain and Wellness.
-We have trained professionals in Allen, TX and Plano, TX to help you recover faster and get you back on the road to health!
-For more information, please call us.
+If you have been in a car accident and need professional medical attention, then we encourage you to come to American Pain and Wellness.
+We have trained professionals in Allen, TX, and Plano, TX to help you recover faster and get you back on the road to health!
+For more information, please call us or schedule an appointment online.

 Table of Contents: